kirecek/istioctlenv/README.md

 ### istioctlenv install [version]

-Install a specific version of Terraform.
+Install a specific version of Istio.

 If no parameter is passed, the version to use is resolved automatically via .istioctl-version files, defaulting to 'latest' if none are found.